-Over the past few years e-commerce has transformed the way we buy and sell online.
+Over the past few years, e-commerce has transformed the way we buy and sell online.
 Online shopping is currently one of the largest – and most steadily growing – industries on the web and on mobile platforms.
-Naturally, app developers are excited by the prospects that mobile commerce platforms can bring.
+Naturally, app developers are excited by the prospects that mobile commerce platforms bring.

 Wish business model